What is analytical method validation?

 Result:

-The preparation of 6 replicates of a test solution was recorded as per procedure in section 5.0 and the relative standard deviation of the assay was calculated.
+The preparation of 6 replicates of a test solution was recorded as per the procedure in section 5.0, and the relative standard deviation of the assays was calculated.

 Procedure: